emirhanbilgic/knowledge_distillation_replication/README.md

-# knowledge_distillation_reimplementation
+# Replication of Does Knowledge Distillation Really Work?

-This repo aims to replicate the experiments in the paper "Does knowledge distillation really works?".
+This repo aims to replicate the experiments in the paper "Does Knowledge Distillation Really Work?".